 - Just under 200,000 calves were exported to Europe in 2019 at just 15 – 21 days old.
 They are mostly unwanted male calves from the dairy sector.

-- Calves are left without food or accessible water for in excess of 24 hours and can lose a great deal of body weight during the journey.
+- Calves are left without food or accessible water for up to 30 hours and can lose a great deal of body weight during the journey.
 The ferry journey alone is around 18 hours and they cannot be fed without being unloaded.

 - Calves cannot regulate their own body temperature efficiently and have underdeveloped immune systems leaving them susceptible to illnesses like pneumonia and diarrhoea.